Photo suggestions and F.A.Qs

 What part of the picture should I put the focus on?

-Tilt-shift miniatures often have the focus of the photo somewhere in the middle of the picture.
+Tilt-shift miniatures often have the focus of the photo somewhere in the middle or lower-middle part of the picture.

 This usually gives good results, and is a useful place to start

 with, however the focus can also be made at the very top or bottom